ioccc-src/winner/1990/westley/README.md

 Since it's instructional to see the differences he has provided an alternate version with the original code.
 See below.
 Thank you Cody for your assistance!

-NOTE: this entry will segfault without an arg and will enter an infinite loop if input is not a positive number.
+NOTE: this program will enter an infinite loop if input is not a number > 0.

+### INABIAF - it's not a bug it's a feature :-)

+NOTE: this entry will very likely crash or do something else without an arg.

 ## Try: